×

 Additional resources

 The customer is responsible for the applications, workloads, and data that they deploy to Red Hat OpenShift Service on AWS.
-However, Red Hat provides various tools to help the customer manage data and applications on the platform.
+However, Red Hat and AWS provide various tools to help the customer manage data and applications on the platform.

 Customer data